MA PROGRAM OUTCOMES

 THE DEGREE PROCESS

 MA students typically take courses during their first and second years.
-Coursework includes taking pro-seminars in biological anthropology, cultural anthropology, and archaeology, passing comprehensive exams, and completing a research proposal for thesis work.
-Most MA students conduct their research in Alaska, and MA topics have included investigations of Holocene adaptations, ethnohistoric and historical archaeological studies, examinations of present day subsistence practices, and community-based medical anthropological studies.
+The program includes taking core courses in theory, methods, and ethics for the chosen concentration as well as specialized electives selected with a faculty graduate advisor, completing a research proposal for thesis work, and then conducting thesis research and writing.
+Most MA students conduct their research in Alaska, and MA topics have included investigations of archaeological components of culture camps, Holocene adaptations, ethnohistoric and historical archaeological studies, examinations of present day subsistence practices, and community-based medical anthropological studies.
 Many graduate students find employment during the course of their degree with federal and state agencies either independently or through work-study programs.
 The department also offers limited funding opportunities through teaching assistantships each semester.